FAQs

 Frequently Asked Questions

 A psychiatric mental health nurse practitioner (PMHNP) is a registered nurse with advanced training, specializing in psychiatric and mental health care.
-The role of a PMHNP is to assess, diagnose, and treat the mental health needs of patients.
+The role of a PMHNP is to assess, diagnose, and treat the mental health needs of individuals.
 PMHNPs are trained to understand the relationship between physical and mental health, which enables them to address their patients’ needs holistically.
 PMHNPs can prescribe medications, provide therapy, monitor labs, and make referrals as needed.

 Seeking mental health care does not have to be an either-or decision between faith and treatment— it can be both.
 Prayer can be incorporated into your treatment plan as part of an integrative approach to mental health care.
 Research shows that prayer and meditation can positively support mental well-being.
 Proverbs 11:14 (NKJV) emphasizes the importance of guidance, as it states, “Where there is no counsel, the people fall; but in the multitude of counselors there is safety.”
 At SpringForth, we honor and support both spiritual and clinical paths to healing.